 Use Praise Constructively

 Constructive praise is sincere praise that is delivered in order to reinforce and encourage positive responses to suggestion.
 It is given instantly after your client responds to any suggestion.
-Understanding this simple principle will improve the effectiveness of nearly every hypnotic or hypnotherapeutic technique that you can to use in a session.
+Understanding this simple principle will improve the effectiveness of nearly every hypnotic technique that you can to use in a session.

 Praise is a reinforcer.
 Reinforcers are rewards or pleasant experiences which increase the probability of a behavior,r such as responding to a suggestion.
 The best timing for such a reward is within a second or two after your client responds to a suggestion.
 Praise applied in this way is one of the most powerful deepening techniques available.
 It deepens the hypnosis because it helps remove fear and increases feelings of security or competence.
 It increases your client's compliance to instructions and suggestions.
 In other words, praise increases suggestibility because responding to suggestions leads to a pleasurable experience.